rustadot/recurrency/designdocs/user-handles.md

 ### Handles Terminology

-* **Base Handle**: A base handle is a string of characters chosen by the user of Frequency.
+* **Base Handle**: A base handle is a string of characters chosen by the user of Recurrency.
 The base handle is the part of the handle that is not suffixed.
-* **Canonical Base**: A canonical base is a reduced/translated version of a base handle that is used to identify a user on the Frequency blockchain.
+* **Canonical Base**: A canonical base is a reduced/translated version of a base handle that is used to identify a user on the Recurrency blockchain.
 * **Suffix**: A suffix is a numeric value that is appended to a base handle to make it unique.
 The suffix is randomly constrained and selected within a range configured on chain.
 * **Delimiter**: A delimiter is a character that is used to separate the base handle and suffix.
 The delimiter is a period (.) by default.
 * **Display Handle**: A display handle is formed by concatenating the base handle and suffix with the delimiter.
 The display handle is the handle that is displayed to the user.